 Step 3: Zip Your Content and Upload It to Your LMS

-Return to the publish success window and click the Zip button.
+If you created your course in Storyline 360, Presenter 360, Quizmaker 360, or Engage 360, simply go back to the publish success window and click the Zip button.
 This creates a zipped file of the published output in the same location where you published your course.
-Upload this zipped file to your LMS.

 Step 4: Launch Your Course and Save the Debug Log